-Tomato paste is very concentrated and recipes, therefore, tend to use it in small amounts.
+Tomato paste is very concentrated, and recipes tend to use it in small amounts.
 When substituting it for tomato puree, add a little water and/or olive oil and mix well to thin out the texture.
-Make sure to only add a little at a time so as not to make it overly watery.
+Make sure only to add a little at a time so as not to make it overly watery.

 If you find the mixture isn’t combining well, simmering gently on low heat whilst mixing can help bind the ingredients until you achieve a thickness equivalent to that of tomato puree.
 You’ll want to use slightly less paste than you would puree to account for the difference in flavor intensity.

 Pizza sauce is an umbrella term for all manner of different tomato-based sauces, which vary according to recipe or brand.
 Generally, tomato sauces are made up of chopped tomatoes, tomato sauces, and/or paste and additional seasonings such as chopped onions, garlic, bay leaf, and basil.